DavidAStevenson/akka-quickstart-scala.g8/docs/src/main/paradox/define-actors.md

 ### The Greeter main actor

-A third actor spawns the `Greeter` and the `HelloWorldBot` and starts the interaction, creating actors and what `spawn` does is discussed next.
+A third actor spawns the `Greeter` and the `GreeterBot` and starts the interaction, creating actors and what `spawn` does is discussed next.

 @@snip [AkkaQuickstart.scala](/src/main/g8/src/main/scala/$package$/AkkaQuickstart.scala) { #greeter-main }